 The perfect place to stay for the week is this one-bedroom, one-bathroom My Perfect Stays Maui Airbnb condo where we personally stayed during our last vacation to Maui.
 We absolutely loved it.
 It is located between the Kaanapali and Kapalua resorts.
 This location gives you easy access to a wealth of recreational activities, including sea turtle and whale watching.

-My Perfect Stays commits to Airbnb’s 5-step enhanced cleaning process and is designated as a Superhost – so you know you’re getting the best of the best on your dream vacation.
+My Perfect Stays is designated as a Superhost – so you know you’re getting the best of the best on your dream vacation.
 It also comes complete with the equipment you might require during your stay.
-This includes beach chairs for relaxing days on the sand, snorkelling equipment for adventures in the ocean, and more.
+This includes beach chairs for relaxing days on the sand, and snorkelling equipment for adventures in the ocean.
 The kitchen is also fully stocked for your dining needs.

 Looking for something a little different?
 AirBnB has a variety of properties for rental across the island.
 This can help you fit your accommodations easily into your itinerary.
 Plan your adventure and find a great spot for home base!